404Shin/airfoil-noise-prediction/REPORT.md

 ## Contribution and assistance

-This project was completed with AI-assisted starter code and step-by-step guidance.
+This project was completed with AI-assisted starter code.
 Shayan Imran Lashari ran the experiments in Colab, modified the hidden-layer width, compared validation results, restored the selected architecture and ran the final evaluation.
 Interpretation, report drafting and repository packaging were supported by AI.
 This is a guided portfolio project rather than an independently authored implementation from scratch.